markthebault/spark-cluster-aws/README.md

 All spark related instances are base on CoreOS stable images running containers on with the docker Host mode.

 ## Architecture
-The spark cluster is on a private subnet.
+The spark cluster and the zeppelin server are on a private subnet.
 There is different security groups between the master and the workers.
-Bastion and the zeppelin instance are running in the public subnet.
+Bastion is running in the public subnet.
+An Classical load balancer is running in a public subnet to balance the zeppelin traffic.

 Make sure you change the default value for the variable `public_admin_ip_range` and set it up to you ip address